meker12/commerce-channels.en/help/amazon-sales-channel/managing-orders.md

 ## With order import disabled

-If you do not want to import and manage your Amazon orders in [!DNL Commerce], you can change the [**Import Amazon Orders**](./order-settings.md#configure-order-settings) setting to `Disabled`.
+If you do not want to import and manage your Amazon orders in [!DNL Commerce], you can change the [**[!UICONTROL Import Amazon Orders]**](./order-settings.md#configure-order-settings) setting to `Disabled`.
 This setting means that when new orders are received from Amazon, corresponding [!DNL Commerce] orders are not created.

-When disabled, order information received from Amazon appears in the _Recent Orders_ section of the store dashboard and in the _All Orders_ view.
+When disabled, order information received from Amazon appears in the _[!UICONTROL Recent Orders]_ section of the store dashboard and in the _[!UICONTROL All Orders]_ view.
 This order information is view-only, and you must manage these orders in [!DNL Amazon Seller Central].
-To open the order details in [!DNL Amazon Seller Central], click the Amazon order number in the _Order Number_ column.
+To open the order details in [!DNL Amazon Seller Central], click the Amazon order number in the _[!UICONTROL Order Number]_ column.

 See also [View Amazon Orders](./amazon-orders-all.md), [View Amazon Order Details](./amazon-order-details.md), and [Common Order Processing Tasks](./common-order-processing.md).